 And there is no guarantee that a professionally prepared report will produce a more accurate result.
 Gasp!
 Give two qualified appraisers the same data, and we all know there will be two results … sometimes widely divergent.
 One of them is closer to the correct value than the other.
 But which one?
 Are we willing to bet with our money?

 Solution: The latitude conferred by “professional judgment” (or what passes for it) is the bane and the bounty of our industry.
-But when someone steps out of bounds (requires a whistleblower), there must be serious penalties levied by our credentialing organizations.
+But when someone steps out of bounds (which requires a whistleblower), there must be serious penalties levied by our credentialing organizations.
 But that might impact dues.

 #4 – The free calculators are not biased